Josephson oscillations of edge solitons in a photonic-topological coupler

 The photonic structure of each waveguiding slab building the coupler is similar to that proposed in Refs. \cite {PhysRevLett.117.143901,PhysRevLett.117.013902} for the creation of surface solitons in the semi-infinite bulk waveguide.
-In the paraxial approximation, the propagation of monochromatic optical-beam envelope $\psi (x,y,z)$ along coordinate $z$ obeys the nonlinear Schr\"{o}dinger equation (NLSE),
+The band structure of a single-slab lattice is similar to the band structure of anomalous Floquet TIs investigated in \cite{PhysRevLett.117.143901}.
+The 2D Floquet TI maintains protected edge states even if all bands have zero Chern number \cite{PhysRevB.82.235114, PhysRevX.3.031005, PhysRevLett.114.056801, PhysRevLett.114.106806}.
+Our consideration reveals the propagation of nonlinear wave packets at the edge of the lattice, in agreement with the topological structure of the underlying linear band structure described in \cite{PhysRevLett.117.013902}.
+In the paraxial approximation, the propagation of the optical-beam envelope $\psi (x,y,z)$ along coordinate $z$ obeys the nonlinear Schr\"{o}dinger equation (NLSE),